hash-insert/hash-grid-challenge/README.md

-# Hash Menus Challenges
+# Hash Grid Challenge

 This challenge expects to create a calculator.
 It is the layout and appearance that is important, not functionality.
-The page should be responsive.
+The page does not have to be responsive.

 ### Requirements: